-In addition to the punishment, Google was ordered in 2017 to make modifications to the way it presents shopping search results, which might allow competitors to take advantage of precious ad space on search pages.
+In addition to the punishment, Google was ordered in 2017 to modify how it presents shopping search results, which might allow competitors to take advantage of precious ad space on search pages.

 Smaller search engines have claimed that the EU has never pushed Google to go far enough to help them draw enough traffic.
 Officials from the EU claimed that all they can do is set the environment for businesses to compete.